Virat Kohli records: every major milestone, format by format

 Virat Kohli’s Test match records

-Kohli retired from Test cricket in May 2025 with 30 hundreds to his name.
-Seven of those were double centuries, the most by any India batter, and for a stretch in the late 2010s he was the most productive Test batter in the world.
-His captaincy record ran alongside the runs: he led India to the top of the Test rankings and oversaw the country’s most successful era of fast bowling.
+Kohli retired from Test cricket in May 2025 with 9,230 runs from 123 matches at an average of 46.85, along with 30 hundreds and 31 fifties.
+Seven of those hundreds were double centuries, the most by any India batter, and his highest score of 254 not out came against South Africa at Pune in 2019.
+For a stretch in the late 2010s he was the most productive Test batter in the world.

-For all his white-ball dominance, Kohli scored only one century in T20 internationals.
-It arrived against Afghanistan in Dubai during the 2022 Asia Cup, an unbeaten knock that ended a long personal hundred drought.
-He retired from the format in June 2024, immediately after India won the T20 World Cup, and that Dubai innings stands as his only three-figure score in the shortest international game.
+That hundred arrived against Afghanistan in Dubai during the 2022 Asia Cup, an unbeaten 122 that ended a long personal drought.
+He retired from the format on 27 June 2024, immediately after India won the T20 World Cup, signing off with 76 in the final against South Africa and the Player of the Match award.

 Virat Kohli’s IPL records